 PVCC Celebrates Black History Month.
-Please join us for these virtual events:
+Please join us for these in-person and virtual events:

 Greater Phoenix is home to several Black-owned businesses bringing generations of culture and character to our neighborhoods.
 We encourage you to celebrate and patronize these businesses that deliver a spirited touch of Black heritage.